stevenlovegrove/OpenSEM/README.md

 **Status:** Preliminary

 The purpose of this project is to create a modern and open-source hardware and software platform for using vintage and custom scanning electron microscopes (SEM's).
-Old SEM columns can be found online for relatively little, but there is little documentation online for the enthusiast operation of such machines.
-Whats-more, vintage machines generally have vintage analog controls which consume more space than the SEM itself, if they even work.
+Let's get these powerful machines into more peoples hands and help enable their use in more fields of study and in enthusiast operation.

+Vintage columns can be found at auctions and online for relatively little, but the control stations that *complete* systems come with are often inpractically large for most spaces, and significantly increase transportation and resporation cost and complexity.
+Can we make these machines more practical by incorporating miniturized electronics from the 21st century?

+Beside imaging, scanning electron microscopes are also a fantastic tool in nano-fabrication when equiped with a few extra tools.
+Electron-beam lithography can be used to etch tiny features for custom silicon or micro optical designs.
+We aspire to enable such applications for the determined novice.

 ## Project Goals

 #### Document Interfaces for existing machines

-Let's build a de-facto reference for understanding the electrical and mechanical operation and interfaces to existing machines.
+Provide a de-facto reference for understanding the electrical and mechanical operation and interfaces to existing machines.

 * [Cambridge StereoScan 260](sem_info/cambridge_stereoscan_260/README.md)

 #### Reference Power Supply Options & Designs

-One of the barriers to SEM's are the numerous different supply voltages required, including accelerating voltages up to ~ 30KV.
-It's possible to find appropriate power supplies used online, but which are appropriate?
-Can we provide a modern, low-cost miniturized reference design?
+* Provide a shoppers reference for available power supply options and requirements.
+* Control software for common power supplies to incorporate within integrated software package
+* Custom, miniturized designs targeting a complete SEM, perhaps.

 #### Reference analog amplifier Options & Designs

-There are various sensors which can be used in a SEM machines.
+* There are various sensors which can be used in a SEM machine.
 These typically involve low current signals which must be buffered and amplified before digitization.

 #### Flexible Reference Open Control Boards